InboxSDK/InboxSDK/readme.md

 builds will work.
 When using the local test server to host the platform-implementation bundle, you'll need to run Chrome with the `--allow-running-insecure-content` flag.

-# Types

-This project uses Facebook's Flow type checker (https://flowtype.org/).
-On OS X, you can install it through brew (`brew install flow`).
-You can use the `flow` command from within the repo to do type checking.

 # Tests